-Small public colleges and community colleges are a great place to go if you are unsure of what degree program you want to pursue.
+Small public colleges and community colleges are great places to go if you are unsure of what degree program you want to pursue.
 If you are ready to start college and work toward your entrepreneurship degree, a smaller school may be your best bet and, in the long run, may actually be more convenient as well.
 If you need to keep your tuition costs as low as possible, you can also look into grants and scholarships.
 Unlike student loans, grants and scholarships are considered gifts and do not have to be paid back once the student graduates.
 Another way to get assistance with school tuition is to ask your employer if they offer reimbursement options for educational costs.

 Methodology: Ranking the Most Affordable Entrepreneurship Degrees